apache/echarts-doc/en/option/partial/encode-dimensions.md

 `dimensions` can be used to define dimension info for `series.data` or `dataset.source`.

-Notice: if [dataset](~dataset) is used, we can provide dimension names in the first column/row of [dataset.source](~dataset.source), and not need to specify `dimensions` here.
-But if `dimensions` is specified here, echarts will not retrieve dimension names from the first row/column of `dataset.source` any more.
+Notice: if [dataset](~dataset) is used, we can definite dimensions in [dataset.dimensions](~dataset.dimensions), or provide dimension names in the first column/row of [dataset.source](~dataset.source), and not need to specify `dimensions` here.
+But if `dimensions` is specified here, it will be used despite the dimension definitions in dataset.

 For example: